EternityForest/LazyMesh/README.md

    Same as on the data packets.
 Not really used at the moment

 1 byte subtype:
-   CONTROL_TYPE_CHANNEL_ACKNOWLEDGE or CONTROL_TYPE_REPEATER_ACKNOWLEDGE
+   CONTROL_TYPE_CHANNEL_ACKNOWLEDGE
-   You can acknowlege as a channel listener or as a repeater, so the sender knows how many of each there are.
+   You can acknowlege as a channel listener so the sender knows how many there are.

 4 byte message ID:
   just the first 4 bytes of the random IV from the packet we are ACKing